neo-project/global-blockchain-compliance-hub/_posts/Russia/1111-11-08-russia-final-liability.md

   - an order for acquisition of movable things, performance of works or provision of services has been made by the consumer in another country visited on the initiative of a contract partner of the consumer, if such an initiative was aimed at encouraging the consumer to enter into the contract.

-**2.** "If there is no agreement of the parties as to applicable law and if there are the circumstances specified in Item 1 of the present article the law of the country where the consumer has place of residence shall govern the contract with the participation of a consumer."
+2. If there is no agreement of the parties as to applicable law and if there are the circumstances specified in Item 1 of the present article the law of the country where the consumer has place of residence shall govern the contract with the participation of a consumer."

-According to the Article 1214, The Law Governing Contracts for the Formation of a Legal Entity with Foreign Interest, “A contract for the formation of a legal entity with foreign interest shall be subject to the law of the country in which the legal entity is to be founded.”
+According to the Article 1214, The Law Governing Contracts for the Formation of a Legal Entity with Foreign Interest,

+“A contract for the formation of a legal entity with foreign interest shall be subject to the law of the country in which the legal entity is to be founded.”

+** **

 Therefore, the second option to answer this question is that **the parties will not themselves determine the applicable law, but for them it will be done by a computer network, which, depending on their provisions (by IP address), will be found an applicable law**.
 Such legal relations will comply with the rules of **international law (including international treaties)**, but there is an obstacle related with VPN and IP address different to the real location of computer/user.

-** **

 The third option for solving the issue may be **using the registered online platforms for concluding smart contracts.
 At the same time on these online platforms/online sites, the terms of smart contracts will be checked automatically for compliance with the rules of trade**.
 Also, these rules can be unified at the international level.
 However, there are no regulations in Russian legal systems yet.